LlmKira/Openaibot/README.md

 ## 📦 Feature

-- 🍪 Call a number of pre-defined functions in natural language.
+- 🍪 Call a number of pre-defined functions in natural language, use `pip` install every plugin you need.
 - 📝 Messaging system, define send receivers and data can be delivered to the llm chain.
 - 📎 Subscription system, which can subscribe to multiple senders in addition to paired senders, with push functionality.
 - 📦 Non-question-and-answer binding, unlimited time and unlimited sender triggered response.
 - 📬 Customizable ApiKey and Endpoint, traceability of sender authentication info.
 - 🍾 Easy Interactive Experience.
 - 🎵 Fine-grained consumption data storage, statistics on plugin credit consumption.
-- 🍖 Continuous session design for function plug-ins
+- 🍖 Continuous session design for function plugins

 ### 🧀 Preview of some plugins